oscarvanderheide/PhilipsDataList.jl/README.md

 ```

 The .list file contains the attributes for each of the complex data vectors and which samples belong to which _complex data vector_ (using `size` and `offset`).
 It also contains some _general information_ of the scan such as the k-space and image space coordinate ranges, the number of locations, dynamics and averages.

-## Package Functionality

-- Only a single function is exported by this package: `read_data_list(path::String)`.
-- This function reads samples from the .data file.
-There are a limited number of _complex data vector types_ (e.g. `STD`, `NOI`).
-For each type, the samples are stored separately in a `Vector{ComplexF32}`.
-The vectors with samples are stored together in a `NamedTuple` with fieldnames corresponding to the different types (e.g. `STD`, `NOI`).
-- The general scan information is extracted from the .list file and stored as `info::Vector{String}`.
-- The `attributes` of each of the _complex data vectors_ is extracted from the .list file.
-For each _complex data vector type_ the attributes are stored in a `DataFrame` and the `DataFrames` are stored in a `NamedTuple`.
-- The function returns `samples_per_type`, `attributes_per_type` and `info`.

-This package only really _reads_ the .{data,list} files and it does not _process_ (e.g. sort) the data.
-Writing some general purpose sorting function that returns k-spaces is possible I guess but I don't have a good enough overview of all the different _complex data vector_ attributes at the moment to do so.
-Besides, such a function would probably be slow and/or be memory-inefficient.
-Therefore, instead of providing some general purpose data processing routines, users should implement their own routines.

 ## Todo
 - Store `info` in a `DataFrame` as well.